GDWoody/Pixel-Controllers/JLC_PCB.md

 ![Add Button](https://github.com/GDWoody/Pixel-Controllers/blob/main/image/add_gerber.png)

 The default settings should be ok.
-However you can choose 'PCB Color', any than green will add two days to the build time.
+However you can choose 'PCB Color', any other color than green will add two days to the build time.

 Option: To hide the order number being visable on the PCB change 'Remove Order Number' to 'Specify a location'.